inet-framework/inet-tutorials/wireless/doc/step9.rst

 scripted (e.g. a "turtle" script) or trace-driven.
 There are also individual and group mobility models.

-Here we install ``LinearMobility`` into the intermediate nodes.
+Here we install :ned:`LinearMobility` into the intermediate nodes.
-``LinearMobility`` implements movement along a line, where the heading and speed are parameters.
+:ned:`LinearMobility` implements movement along a line, where the heading and speed are parameters.
 We configure the nodes to move north at the speed of 12 m/s.